robnolen/aws-security-workshops/threat-detection-wksp/docs/01-environment-setup.md

 ### Enable GuardDuty

-The next step is to enable Amazon GuardDuty.
-Browse to [Amazon GuardDuty](https://us-west-2.console.aws.amazon.com/guardduty/home?region=us-west-2) in the Amazon Console.
+The next step is to enable Amazon GuardDuty, which will continuously monitor your environment for malicious or unauthorized behavior.

+1. Go to the [Amazon GuardDuty](https://us-west-2.console.aws.amazon.com/guardduty/home?region=us-west-2) console.
-1. Once you are in the GuardDuty console, Click the **Get Started** button.
+2. Click the **Get Started** button.
-2. On the next screen click the **Enable GuardDuty** button.
+3. On the next screen click the **Enable GuardDuty** button.
-3. That is all that is required to enable GuardDuty.
+4. That is all that is required to enable GuardDuty.

 ### Enable Macie